emmabonuttidagostini/emmabonuttidagostini.github.io/index.md

 ## Research Interests

 My work is interdisciplinary, and I frequently collaborate with researchers in political science and computer science.
-Cross-cutting themes in my work include journalistic deontologies and practices; populist radical right politics; political communcation in hybrid media systems.
+Cross-cutting themes in my work include journalistic deontologies and practices; right-wing politics; political communcation in hybrid media systems.
 Throughout my research, I also reflect about how we can leverage CSS to shed new light on classic sociological questions.

 Check out my [Publications](https://emmabonuttidagostini.github.io/publications) and [Working Projects](https://emmabonuttidagostini.github.io/projects) for more details.